onera/Cassiopee/CPlot/doc/source/Decorator.rst

 .. py:function:: CPlot.Decorator.savefig(fileName, pad=0.2)

-    Save figure un fileName.
+    Save figure in fileName.
 A padding space can be added.

     :param fileName: name of the file to export to
     :type fileName: string